XinyiYS/CollaborativeFairFederatedLearning/pytorch/Notes.md

 	- MLP (64 hidden neurons) with NLLLoss()
 	- aggregate mode: 'mean' ->fedavg
 	- no lr decay
-	- NOTE: To study if fedavg can affect the ability to detect the free rider
+	- NOTE: To study if fedavg alone can affect the ability to detect the free rider
+	- folder name: Experiments_2020-05-02-07:02
 ### Results
 	|         |   Distriubted |     CFFL |   CFFL pretrain |
 	|:--------|--------------:|---------:|----------------:|